ehu7559/cryptoPalsWriteups/set1guide.md

 to iterate through the ciphertexts, brute-forcing each one and find the ciphertext and key which yield the highest English resemblance.
-Depending on the accuracy of the scoring function, certain false positives may outrank the answer.
-Thus, I decided to print any plaintexts which scored above a certain threshold according to my own method.
-Once the threshold is raised high enough, the answer should be easy to recognize.
+Depending on the accuracy of the scoring function, certain false positives may outrank the answer, and thus a threshold is implemented above which all plaintexts will be printed for manual classification.

 ## Challenge 5: Implement repeating-key XOR